Preparing for SAP HANA application protection

 Configuring SAP HANA application backup options

 Before you start protecting SAP HANA applications, you can adjust application protection to the needs of your data protection environment by configuring backup options.
+You can configure backup options for a single SAP HANA application or for multiple SAP HANA applications at the same time.

 Backup options

-Backup option | Description |
+| Backup option | Description |

-Data Movers |
+| Data Movers |

-Backups |
+| Backups |

 Enables you to configure the backup chain length.
 In this case, a new backup chain is started when the number of the full and subsequent incremental backups in a backup chain exceeds the value you specify.
 The default value is 7. |